amazon-braket/amazon-braket-ocean-plugin-python/README.md

 export AWS_PROFILE=Your_Profile_Name
 ```

-Create an S3 bucket in the same account as the `AWS_PROFILE` with the following naming convention `braket-ocean-plugin-integ-tests-{account_id}`.
+Running the integration tests will create an S3 bucket in the same account as the `AWS_PROFILE` with the following naming convention `braket-ocean-plugin-integ-tests-{account_id}`.

 Run the tests
 ```bash